dexter-morgan/ethical-hacking/README.md

 7) Replace Download : Replaces the download of an exe file with a file of choice based on the location entered in the code by the attacker.

+8) Code Injector    : Injects javascript code into the code served by the server and sends it to the victim.
+Use with Beef maybe.

-8) HTTPS patch : Use sslstrip by moxie to make above codes to work with https websites.
+9) HTTPS patch : Use sslstrip by moxie to make above codes to work with https websites.